 Assumption Description of Risk Level of Uncertainty Impact 10.
-Return on Investments: It is assumed that the return on investments, including dividends from Council Controlled Organisations and retained earnings on subsidiaries will continue at current level for Buller Recreation and WestReef Services Limited.
-Given the impending withdrawal of Holcim from the port operations and the loss of the ports major customer, Council agreed to retain the vessels and although there will be a reduction in operating activity, Westport Harbour management will continue to pursue other dredging opportunities.
+Return on Investments: It is assumed that the return on investments, including dividends from Council Controlled Organisations and retained earnings on subsidiaries will continue at current level for Buller Recreation and Westreef Services Limited.
+Given the impending withdrawal of Holcim from the port operations and the loss of the ports major customer, we have assumed that the port operations will cease.
+Council has assumed it will sell the dredge in the 2016/2017 financial year.
 The Harbour may continue operating but in a downsized capacity or there may be a future for an dredging venture at other ports.
 Low Higher or lower returns will impact on rates as the income will need to be raised from other sources.
 11. Interest Rates - External Borrowings: Council has assumed an interest rate of 6% across the 10 years of the plan The prevailing interest rate may differ significantly from those estimated.
 Medium Increases in interest rates flow through to higher debt servicing costs and higher rates funding requirements.
 Council has mitigated these risks with a prudent hedging programme developed within the limits of Council's Treasury Management Policy.
 12. External Borrowings - Renewability: It has been assumed that Council will be able to renew existing external loan facility.
 Higher interest rates or delay of capital projects Medium If the loan could not be renegotiated with the current bank, a change in provider could alter finance costs 13.
-Interest Rates - Term Deposits: Council has assumed an interest rate of 5% across the 10 years of the plan The prevailing rate may differ from those estimated Medium Decreases in term deposit interest rates would lower investment income which would ultimately lead to increased General Rates 14.
-Rates and Rate Increases: Limits on rates and rate increases, as required by the Local Government Act 2002, are set out in the Financial Strategy on pages 20 to 28 .
+Interest Rates - Term Deposits: Council has assumed an interest rate of t% across the 10 years of the plan The prevailing rate may differ from those estimated Medium Decreases in term deposit interest rates would lower investment income which would ultimately lead to increased General Rates 14.
+Rates and Rate Increases: Limits on rates and rate increases, as required by the Local Government Act 2002, are set out in the Financial Strategy on pages 51 to 63.
 This plan assumes that Council will remain within these limits.
 That rate increases are above the limits set by Council Low Annual Plan - reality check and rates will change but this will not happen without consultation as required by the Local Government Act 15.
 Disasters: It is assumed that there will be limited events during the term of this Plan, but that these events will not be significant.
 That there is a significant natural disaster in the District, such as flooding, earthquake or fire Low Council had adequate insurance to cover natural disasters.
 However, in the event of a significant event Council will need to re-evaluate its work programme and implement disaster recovery plans.
-16. Climate Change: Council uses the Ministry for the Environment (MFE) guidelines set out in "Preparing for Climate Change, March 2009" for estimating Sea Level Rise (SLR).
+16. Climate Change: Council uses the Ministry for the Environment (MFE) guidelines set out in "Preparing for Climage Change, March 2009" for estimating Sea Level Rise (SLR).
 Climatic events might lead to increased costs for Council in both responding to events and building greater resilience into infrastructure Medium Climate change is likely to increase the magnitude of some hazards, therefore it is important to incorporate risk management in the design of infrastructure supporting new developments to maintain the same level of service throughout the design lifetime.
 The design of infrastructure for land development and subdivision needs to provide for the impact of sea level rise and the increased frequency of extreme weather events.
 Council has not made any provision for climate change in this plan